July 11, 2023

 In fact, some of the most famous racehorses in Australia were foaled in New Zealand.
 These include the likes of some all-time greats like Phar Lap.

-With further ado, here are the top 10 most famous New Zealand racehorses of all time.
+Without further ado, here are the top 10 most famous New Zealand racehorses of all time.

 Phar Lap isn’t just a great New Zealand racehorse, he’s punted as being one of the greatest racehorses of all time.
 During his career Phar Lap won a host of Australia’s most prestigious Group 1 races, including the Melbourne Cup and Cox Plate.
 His formidable strength and size impressed all who watched him compete.
 Unfortunately, his career was cut short by suspected poisoning in a race held in Mexico.